Rapture's Delight: Plot

 Stan cannot find his family a good seat for a standing-room only Christmas Day church service.
 To calm Stan, Francine takes him to have sex with her in the closet.
 When they come out, everybody is gone, with their clothes left behind, except the priest and the slow janitor.
 Exiting the church, Stan discovers that they are among those left on Earth during the Rapture.
-Francine becomes upset when Stan cares more about ascending into Heaven than being with her and leaves him; she soon meets Jesus Christ in his second coming and becomes his girlfriend.
+When it appears the second coming of Jesus Christ has begun, Stan blames Francine for tempting him into having sex in the janitor's closet.
+Francine, upset that Stan cares more about ascending into Heaven than being with her, dumps him, and Stan soon finds out Jesus is actually an imposter.
+Francine soon meets the real Jesus at a diner and becomes his girlfriend.

 Seven years pass; the war between Jesus and the Anti-Christ reduces the world to a post-apocalyptic wasteland, with the human race on the brink of extinction.
 The survivors have degenerated into savage bikers, militiamen, and prostitutes.
-Jesus travels by motorcycle to the war-torn city of Denver, Colorado and meets with Stan, who has lost sight in one eye and replaced one hand with a blade.
+Jesus travels by motorcycle to the war-torn city of Denver, Colorado and meets with Stan, who has lost sight in one eye and replaced one hand with a blade and blames Jesus for stealing Francine.
 Jesus convinces him to help rescue Francine, who has been captured by the Anti-Christ.
 Stan agrees to do so on the condition that Jesus send him to Heaven afterward.
 They meet up with Roger, who has been trying to repair his spaceship in order to return to his home planet.
 They get to the United Nations Building, where they find Francine bound in an upside-down manger.

 Stan and Jesus meet with the Anti-Christ, a self-proclaimed supervillain claiming to be the opposite of Jesus.
 After a drawn-out battle, Jesus jumps onto Anti's back and breaks his neck.
 Anti survives and attempts to shoot Jesus, but Stan takes the bullet for him, giving Jesus enough time to throw a cross-shaped shuriken into the Anti-Christ's head, killing him.
 When Francine tears Stan's shirt away to look at the wound, she sees that he has kept their wedding rings.
 Stan activates a bomb to destroy the lair and end the war, asking Francine to leave lest the explosion kill her.
 Stan dies in the blast and is sent to heaven.
 When Michelle guides him to his own "personalized heaven", Stan enters his home just as it was at the beginning of the episode, the only difference being Klaus' dead fish body mounted on a plaque.